platipodium/paper-modelingpractise/Lemmen2024_Sommer_ecologicalmodelling.md

 Use software templates, copy from other projects

-# Good enough software practise - a use case
+# Good enough modeling software practise - a use case

 Viable North Sea (ViNoS) is a socio-ecological model of the German North Sea small-scale fisheries [@Lemmen2023,@Lemmen2024].
 It is an agent-based model coded in NetLogo [@Wilensky1999] embedded in a larger software system containing data, and Python data preprocessing and postprocessing scripts.